bbauska/HTML5-webdev/html-basics.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h5>6.
 Robots tag:</h5>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-A robots tag is an element in the HTML of a page that informs search engines which pages on your site should be indexed and which should not.
+<p>A robots tag is an element in the HTML of a page that informs search engines which
+pages on your site should be indexed and which should not.
 Its functions are similar to robots.txt, but robots.txt gives suggestions.
 Whereas robots tags give instructions.
-In HTML, it can look like this:
+In HTML, it can look like this:</p>

 ```html
 <meta name="robots" content="index, follow">